thefonso/redwoodjs/docs/docs/server-file.md

 ### Configuring the server

-There are three ways you may wish to configure the server.
+There are four ways you may wish to configure the server.

 #### Underlying Fastify server